25prabhu10/notes/docs/Concepts/AWS/AWS_API_Gateway.md

 - Two-way interactive communication between a user's browser and a server
 - Server can push information to the client
 - This enables stateful application use cases
-- WebSocket APIs are often used in **real-time applications** such as chat applications, collaboration platforms, multiplayer games, and financial trading platforms.
+- WebSocket APIs are often used in **real-time applications** such as chat applications, collaboration platforms, multiplayer games, and financial trading platforms
 - Works with AWS Services (Lambda, DynamoDB) or HTTP endpoints

 ### Connecting to the API